BettercareHealth/bettercare/ebola-prevention-and-control/test-1.md

 	1. Blood culture for Marburg fever
 19. How should a laboratory specimen be transported?
 	1. The information form should be wrapped tightly around the test tube
-	1. The test tube should be placed in a screw-top container and then another container such as a leak proof plastic box with a secure lid
+	1. The test tube should be placed in a screw-top container and then another container such as a leak-proof plastic box with a secure lid
 	1. The test tube should be placed in an open container of ice
 	1. No special precautions are needed
 20. How can a laboratory specimen be safely processed?